ahs-cs-61a/lab00/setup.md

 - after completing each question, run the corresponding auto-tester for that question by running command: ```python3 -m pytest tests/test.py -k test_name_of_function```
 - after completing ALL questions, run one final test for all questions by running command: ```python3 -m pytest tests/test.py```
-- use main.py to test functions that print instead of return; click the green "Run" button after making changes in the lab assignment file and call functions in the console

-debugging/reading failed tests:
+debugging & testing code:

+- to test code yourself, put function calls in main.py and run ```python3 main.py``` in the Shell to see the output (you may need to put some stuff in prints); you don't have to press "Run" after making changes
 - the red highlight is the failed case; the left side of the "==" is the output of your function, and on the right is the correct output - you can see the function call on the line before

-- you can use console to call functions/test your code in a Python interpreter
+running "What Would Python Display?"
+(WWPD?):

+- un-comment the first WWPD line in main.py and run ```python3 main.py``` in the Shell and complete the questions
+- re-comment out that line and un-comment the next line after completing each question set

 helpful resources: